-Located in Joe Bird near the waterfront, The Fix serves up fun soft serve concoctions that are perfect to grab for a stroll along the water.
-The Fix actually collabs with one of my other favourites on this list, Ed’s Real Scoop to serve up their ice cream creations, they also have their own housemade soft serve flavours and are always coming out with new creations that are seriously Instagram worthy.
-Like their Campfire ice cream that comes complete with a roasted marshmellow, and chocolate coated graham crackers.
+Located in Joe Bird near the waterfront, The Fix serves up fun soft-serve concoctions that are perfect to grab for a stroll along the water.
+The Fix actually collabs with one of my other favourites on this list, Ed’s Real Scoop to serve up their ice cream creations, they also have their own housemade soft serve flavours and are always coming out with new creations that are seriously Instagram-worthy.
+Like their Campfire ice cream that comes complete with a roasted marshmallow, and chocolate-coated graham crackers.

 I love matcha, the concentrated, super healthy green tea and who wouldn’t love it in ice cream form?
 Tsujiri is purely dedicated to matcha and is located centrally on Dundas Street West, not too far from the Eaton Centre.
-Try the matcha soft serve or one of the many other matcha infused frozen drinks or dessert.
+Try the matcha soft serve or one of the many other matcha-infused frozen drinks or desserts.

-Located not to far from Tsujiri, Fugo started with ice cream and has since expanded their dessert offerings to include beverages and donuts.
-Their ice cream is homemade, offered in a variety of flavours and comes in a cone rolled in marshmallow and different toppings like cookies.
+Located not too far from Tsujiri, Fugo started with ice cream and has since expanded its dessert offerings to include beverages and doughnuts.
+Their ice cream is homemade, offered in a variety of flavours and comes in a cone rolled in marshmallows and different toppings like cookies.
 My favourite is the Cookie Monster or Cookies N’ Cream, however, you never know what kind of creations they’ll serve up next.

 With several locations across the city, this is one of my favourite spots for hard scoops of simple, but delicious, ice cream.
-This ice cream is homemade, and comes in typical classic flavours, to new and unique combinations.
-I had the honey and ginger which was delicious!
+This ice cream is homemade and comes in typical classic flavours, with new and unique combinations.
+I had honey and ginger which was delicious

 This little cafe in Kensington Market might completely surprise you with the fact that they serve soft serve ice cream coated with 24K gold flakes.
 Don’t worry, it doesn’t cost you an arm and a leg either, choose your soft serve flavour, and have it coated for around $12 CAD and up.